Updated October 2021

 To be successful – and to have the greatest positive impact on sales performance – these two teams need to work in lock-step to root out inefficiencies and continuously drive process improvement.
 Get sales enablement and sales operations leaders together to discuss common goals and expectations.
 Audit deliverables.
 Is duplicate work occurring?
 Does one side feel very strongly about why it should or shouldn’t do something?
 Open and honest dialogue early in the process will lead to better results down the line.

-It’s also important to remember that these are evolving roles as market dynamics and technology are constantly changing the demands on the sales organisations.
+Remember that these roles evolve as market dynamics and technology constantly change demands on the sales organisations.
 These two teams need to work together to enable, support, hone and optimise sales teams to achieve greater productivity.
-Good communication and collaboration is key, but small gains in sales effectiveness when scaled across a global team can have a huge impact on business growth.
+Good communication and collaboration is key, but small gains in sales effectiveness when scaled across a global team can have huge impact on business growth.

 A sales enablement manager supports the sales team by building sales content, sharing enablement best practices, and developing training.
 Often, the role also manages technology such as the content management system (CMS), customer relationship management (CRM) system, or sales enablement platform.